2better/CMS/src/main/webapp/WEB-INF/static/manage/assets/fancybox/README.txt

 ### Helpers

 Helpers provide a simple mechanism to extend the capabilities of fancyBox.
-There are two built-in helpers - 'overlay' and 'title'.
+There are two built-in helpers - 'overlay' and 'name'.
 You can disable them, set custom options or enable other helpers.
 Examples:

-    //Disable title helper
+    //Disable name helper
     $(".fancybox").fancybox({
         helpers:  {
-            title:  null
+            name:  null
         }
     });